Anouk2311/indeed-job-listings/README.md

 ## About

 This project has been conducted by students from Tilburg University for the two courses Data Preparation & Workflow Management and Online Data Collection & Management, both instructed by Hannes Datta.
 All team members were involved in building, developing, optimizing, cleaning, analyzing and reporting of the data.
-The following 4 students contributed to the project: Georgiana Huţanu, Anouk Heemskerk, Alan Rijnders and Renée Nieuwkoop.
+The following 4 students contributed to the project: Georgiana HuÅ£anu, Anouk Heemskerk, Alan Rijnders and RenÃ©e Nieuwkoop.